-A large amount of the data you have requested is already published by the Food Standards Agency (FSA) and in National Archives and therefore this information is being withheld from disclosure under section 21 of the Act.
+A large amount of the data you have requested is already published by the Food Standards Agency (FSA) in The National Archives and therefore this information is being withheld from disclosure under section 21 (information reasonably accessible by other means) of the Freedom of Information Act 2000 (the Act).
 In accordance with our duty to provide advice and assistance under section 16 of the Act, I have provided links to the relevant data below.

-Where information has been requested which is not already published this has been provided in Annex C (January 2019 to March 2019).
+Where information has been requested which is not already published, this has been provided in the accompanying annexes.
+Penalties and prosecutions can be found at Annex C while enforcement notices and actions are provided at Annex D (July 2016), Annex E (March 2017) and Annex F (1 January 2019 - 12 May 2019).